Thursday, August 15, 2024

 Vimes' 'Boots' Theory

-A small sneak peek from a chapter included in the forthcoming Cambridge Companion to British Utopian Literature and Culture since 1945, edited by Caroline Edwards.
+I have a chapter included in the forthcoming Cambridge Companion to British Utopian Literature and Culture since 1945, edited by Caroline Edwards, which looks at Terry Pratchett's Night Watch and Making Money.
+It touches on a brilliant nugget from Men at Arms.